 03 May Why Choose A Victorian Conservatory?

-We continue exploring the various conservatory styles in this week’s blog, and today it’s the turn of the Victorian conservatory.
+We continue exploring the various conservatory styles in this week’s blog.
+Today it’s the turn of the Victorian conservatory.
 It’s a distinctive and enduring design, and has the honour of being one of the most popular styles in the whole of the UK.
 When we take a look in closer detail, there are all sorts of reasons why!

-We went into detail about Victorian conservatories in last week’s blog, but to recap quickly on some of their main defining features:
+We went into detail about Victorian conservatories in last week’s blog, To recap on some of their main defining features:

 - Three to five wall facets, giving the conservatory a rounded effect